 An outstanding example of the reuse of a waste product is the methane gas-to-energy plant on the landfill site.
 It’s a public/private partnership between the Development Authority and a private developer, Aria Energy, to use the methane gas generated by the disposal of waste in the landfill to produce electricity.
 The partnership achieves compliance for methane gas destruction while producing revenue that is shared with the host community of Rodman.

-In 2018 the Development Authority launched new recycling initiatives for hardcover books and mattresses.
+Over the last two years, the Development Authority has launched new recycling initiatives for hardcover books, mattresses and tires.
 See the North Country Recycles website for more information.

 These photos show the new section of the landfill under construction.
 The right side of the photos show